microsoftgraph/msgraph-sample-ios-swift/tutorial/05-add-ms-graph.md

 ### Update CalendarViewController

 1. Create a new **Cocoa Touch Class** file in the **GraphTutorial** project named `CalendarTableViewCell.swift`.
 Choose **UITableViewCell** in the **Subclass of** field.
-1. Open **GraphTutorial/CalendarTableViewCell.swift** and add the following code to the `CalendarTableViewCell` class.
+1. Open **CalendarTableViewCell.swift** and add the following code to the `CalendarTableViewCell` class.

     ```Swift
     @IBOutlet var subjectLabel: UILabel!